Support Us

 As you can see, Saw-whet Owls are fascinating and adorable birds, but they are not entirely free from danger.
 The next time you hear tooting in the woods, or see large amber eyes staring back at you, think about what you can do to be better neighbours with these nocturnal hunters.

-If you come across wildlife in distress please call Wildlife Rescue Support Centre at 604-526-7275.
+If you come across wildlife in distress please contact our Support Centre for assistance.
 If you want to help support your local wildlife please share your contributions here